mjskay/ggdist/README.md

 [Tidy](http://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html)
 data frames (one observation per row) are particularly convenient for use in a variety of R data manipulation and visualization packages.
-However, when using MCMC / Bayesian samplers like JAGS or Stan in R, we often have to translate this data into a form the sampler understands, and then after running the model, translate the resulting sample (or predictions) into a more tidy format for use with other R functions.
+However, when using Bayesian modeling functions like JAGS or Stan in R, we often have to translate this data into a form the model understands, and then after running the model, translate the resulting sample (or predictions) into a more tidy format for use with other R functions.
 `tidybayes` aims to simplify these two common (often tedious)
 operations:

-  - **Composing data** for use with the sampler.
-This often means translating data from a `data.frame` into a `list` , making sure `factors` are encoded as numerical data, adding variables to store the length of indices, etc. This package helps automate these operations using the `compose_data` function, which automatically handles data types like `numeric`, `logical`, `factor`, and `ordinal`, and allows easy extensions for converting other datatypes into a format the sampler understands by providing your own implementation of the generic `as_data_list`.
+  - **Composing data** for use with the model.
+This often means translating data from a `data.frame` into a `list` , making sure `factors` are encoded as numerical data, adding variables to store the length of indices, etc. This package helps automate these operations using the `compose_data` function, which automatically handles data types like `numeric`, `logical`, `factor`, and `ordinal`, and allows easy extensions for converting other datatypes into a format the model understands by providing your own implementation of the generic `as_data_list`.

-  - **Extracting tidy samples** from the sampler.
+  - **Extracting tidy draws** from the model.
 This often means extracting indices from parameters with names like `"b[1,1]"`, `"b[1,2]"` into separate columns of a data frame, like `i = c(1,1,..)` and `j = c(1,2,...)`.
 More tediously, sometimes these indices actually correspond to levels of a factor in the original data; e.g. `"x[1]"` might correspond to a value of `x` for the first level of some factor.
-We provide several straightforward ways to convert samples of a variable with indices into useful long-format (“[tidy](http://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html)”) data frames, with automatic back-conversion of common data types (factors, logicals) using the `spread_samples` and `gather_sampels` functions, including automatic recovery of factor levels corresponding to variable indices.
-In most cases this kind of long-format data is much easier to use with other data-manipulation and plotting packages (e.g., `dplyr`, `tidyr`, `ggplot2`) than the format provided by default from the sampler.
+We provide several straightforward ways to convert draws from a variable with indices into useful long-format (“[tidy](http://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html)”) data frames, with automatic back-conversion of common data types (factors, logicals) using the `spread_draws` and `gather_draws` functions, including automatic recovery of factor levels corresponding to variable indices.
+In most cases this kind of long-format data is much easier to use with other data-manipulation and plotting packages (e.g., `dplyr`, `tidyr`, `ggplot2`) than the format provided by default from the model.

 `tidybayes` also provides some additional functionality for data manipulation and visualization tasks common to many models: